The Definitive Race Director Checklist

 (You may find a different order of tasks more suitable to your circumstances.
 That's ok - you're the boss and every race is different.)

-1. Brief core team members
+1. Brief your team members

 As a race director, you should have a few people supporting you on race by taking charge of key areas of responsibility, like volunteers, logistics, event safety etc. You should also have a deputy race director as your right-hand person.
 All info should flow to you through these core team members who will coordinate everything else.